primno/primno/website/docs/getting-started/setup.md

 # Setup

-This guide will help you to get the first steps with Primno by building a simple behavior to account entity.
+This guide will help you to get the first steps with Primno by building and deploy a simple behavior to account entity.

 In this part, we will setup the environment.